Learn - Recipes

 | Open recipes | Open the budget, tap More, tap Recipes. |

-| Create a recipe | Tap +, fill in the title and ingredients, tap Save. |
+| Create a recipe | Tap the + button (New recipe), fill in the title and ingredients, tap Save. |

-| Edit a recipe | Open it and tap the edit button, or swipe the row and tap Edit. |
+| Edit a recipe | Open it and tap the pencil button (Edit recipe). |

 | Archive or delete a recipe | Swipe the recipe row left, tap Archive or Delete. |